Adewagold/Blockchain-Developer-Bootcamp/docs/S02-ethereum/M5-installing-geth/index.md

 ## Setting up Geth

 [Geth (Go-Ethereum)](https://geth.ethereum.org/){target=_blank} is a command line interface for running a full ethereum node implemented in Go.
 This is your local portal to the Ethereum network.
-When you are running a local Ethereum node, you do not need to rely on any 3rd party service to connect to the Ethereumblockchain.
+When you are running a local Ethereum node, you do not need to rely on any 3rd party service to connect to the Ethereum blockchain.
 This is what makes the network “trustless”.

 ### Capabilities